 Four Seasons Resort Hualalai – EM•1® and EM® Genki Balls used since 2007

-He started using EM•1® at our recommended rate of 1 part EM to :5,000-:10,000 part water for a couple months and reported in January 2007 that he definitely saw positive results on the smaller anchialine ponds.
-One pond in particular had algae growth over the surface of the pond, then a few weeks later there was no algae growth over the pond and in six weeks it was visible that about six inches of sludge was digested exposing more rocks than previously seen.
+He started using EM•1® at our recommended rate of 1 part EM to :5,000-:10,000 part water for a couple of months and reported in January 2007 that he definitely saw positive results on the smaller anchialine ponds.
+One pond, in particular, had algae growth over the surface of the pond, then a few weeks later there was no algae growth over the pond and in six weeks it was visible that about six inches of sludge were digested exposing more rocks than previously seen.
 The grass carps also looked healthier than before.

-He used the EM® Genki Balls in the man made Kings Pond where guest swim & dive with a number of marine fishes.
-Over time the build up of organic matter caused plumes of sediment to rise when divers kicked their fins.
-Within a month after EM® Genki Balls where dropped into the man made Kings Pond, we could see more rocks and the sludge layer that covered the bottom of King’s Pond was digested.
+He used the EM® Genki Balls in the man-made Kings Pond where guest swims & dive with a number of marine fishes.
+Over time the build-up of organic matter caused plumes of sediment to rise when divers kicked their fins.
+Within a month after EM® Genki Balls were dropped into the man-made Kings Pond, we could see more rocks and the sludge layer that covered the bottom of King’s Pond was digested.

-In April 12, 2007, we took water samples prior to using EM® and EM® Genki Balls in the larger pond to obtain base line data.
-Monica of Microbiology Consulting Services, provided the coordination of the water samples testing with the Natural Energy Laboratory of Hawaii Authority (NELHA).
-To keep cost down, we concentrated on Total Suspended Solids (TSS), Total Dissolved Nitrogen (TDN), Total Phosphorous (TP-unfiltered) and Silicate (SiO3) for a new larger Waiakauhi pond.
-Samples taken in the beginning of the pond site #1 (inflow-no EM applied), site #2 middle of the pond (some EM applied ), and site# 3 end of the pond where the concentration of sludge where high as 19 inches or knee deep.
+On April 12, 2007, we took water samples before using EM® and EM® Genki Balls in the larger pond to obtain baseline data.
+Monica of Microbiology Consulting Services provided the coordination of the water samples testing with the Natural Energy Laboratory of Hawaii Authority (NELHA).
+To keep the cost down, we concentrated on Total Suspended Solids (TSS), Total Dissolved Nitrogen (TDN), Total Phosphorous (TP-unfiltered) and Silicate (SiO3) for a new larger Waiakauhi pond.
+Samples taken at the beginning of the pond site #1 (inflow-no EM applied), site #2 middle of the pond (some EM applied ), and site# 3 end of the pond where the concentration of sludge as high as 19 inches or knee-deep.

 See data graph:

-The Total Suspended Solids data shows significant change in reduction over the seven month period.
-Note site #1 is the inflow where no EM is applied, site #2 is the middle of the pond, and site #3 is the end of the pond after seven months with two applications of EM® & EM® Genki Balls and EM® solution.
+The Total Suspended Solids data shows a significant change in reduction over the seven months.
+Note site #1 is the inflow where no EM is applied, site #2 in the middle of the pond, and site #3 is the end of the pond after seven months with two applications of EM® & EM® Genki Balls and EM® solution.

 Later in June 6, 2014, Hualalai Resort suffered major tsunami damage to the Waiakauhi pond.
 It caused a major algae bloom and David again incorporated EM® solution along with daily physical removal of the stringy algae by two full-time employees.
 Following eight months of continued use of EM® applications and physical removal they were able to get a control on the algae bloom problem.
 During this time there was no negative effects of spraying EM® into the Anchialine ponds even those full of native red brackish water shrimp ‘Opae ula’.